-Easy Integration comes with a handy post function in order to create Confluence pages via JIRA workflow transition.
+Easy Integrations comes with a handy post function in order to create Confluence pages via Jira workflow transitions.
 The issue's field/custom field values can be used to generate Confluence pages from templates.

 Here are the steps:

-- Go to the desired transition of your workflow, switch to Post functions tab, and click on Add post function link.
+- Go to the desired transition within your workflow, switch to the Post functions tab, and click on the Add post function link.

-- Locate Create Confluence Page using a template page post function and click Add button.
+- Locate the Create Confluence Page using a template page post function and click the Add button.

 Post Function Name

-You can give a name to your post function.
+You can create a name for your post function.

 Type of Confluence Connection

 This initial step is to select the Confluence connection.
-There are two options:
+There are two options for this:

-- Credential: Choose Credential if you want to use Confluence connection which is defined via Easy Integration Confluence setting.
-If there is no defined credential, this option won't be seen.
+- Credential: Choose Credential if you want to use Confluence connection which is defined via the Easy Integrations Confluence setting.
+If there is no defined credential, this option will not be seen.

-- Application Link: If you want to use the Jira application link, choose this option.
-If there are multiple application links, you can choose an appropriate one, if there is no application link in your Jira, this option won't be seen.
+- Application Link: If you want to use the Jira application link then choose this option.
+If there are multiple application links you can choose an appropriate one and if there is no application link in your Jira, this option will not be seen.

 In this part, you can add a condition for the confluence page.
-By default, it has only return true statement which means that the Confluence page will be created.
+By default, it can only return true statements which means that the Confluence page will be created.
 However, you can type your own script in order to programmatically add a condition to create a Confluence page or not.

-You can choose any page in your Confluence to be a template for this post function.
+You can choose any global and space templates or page in your Confluence to be a template for this post function.
 See creating a template page with dynamic parameters.

-There is a Confluence Search input in which you can start typing the title of Confluence Page.
+There is a Confluence Search input in which you can start typing the title of the Template or Confluence Page.

-Similar to the first step, choose the folder (Confluence Page) where you want your automatically created Confluence pages will be created.
+Similar to the first step, choose the folder (Confluence Page) where you want your Confluence pages to be automatically created.

 Page title and content are defined in this section.

 Page Title: As you know, Confluence does not permit the same page title within the same space.
-So, adding a unique key to the page (like JIRA issue key) would be wise
+So, adding a unique key to the page (like the Jira issue key) would be wise.

-Request body: Leave blank if you are not an experienced user, and you want to follow the standards.
-Click on the Load default body to modify the link if you want to see and change the request JSON body.
-Otherwise, leave blank.
+Request Body: Leave this blank if you are not an experienced user and you want to follow the standards.
+Click on the Load default body to modify link if you want to see and change the request JSON body.
+Otherwise, leave it blank.

-Parameters: Add static or dynamic parameters here.
+Parameters: You can define static or dynamic parameters here using Groovy Script.
 Some sample parameters are shown below.
-These parameters can be used within double curly-braces in a Confluence page

-If you enable this option, post function will update the Confluence page if it already exists.
+If you enable this option, the post function will update the Confluence page if it already exists.

 View of Post Function